MartinThoma/MartinThoma.github.io/_posts/2011-10-22-search-engine-autodiscovery.md

 <h2>Google Chrome Autodiscovery</h2>
 Google doesn't provide a <abbr title="user interface">UI</abbr> for adding an internal search engine.
 Instead, you can add it via Settings:

-{% caption align="aligncenter" width="300" caption="Add Search Engines via Settings in Google Chrome" url="../images/2011/10/google-chrome-add-search-300x206.png" alt="Add Search Engines via Settings in Google Chrome" title="Add Search Engines via Settings in Google Chrome" height="206" class="size-medium wp-image-6891" %}
+{% caption align="aligncenter" width="300" caption="Add Search Engines via Settings in Google Chrome" url="../images/2011/10/google-chrome-add-search-300x206.png" alt="Add Search Engines via Settings in Google Chrome"  height="206" class="size-medium wp-image-6891" %}

 Chrome also adds the sites internal search engine automatically.
 Did you ever notice this?
 Here are some screenshots:

-{% caption align="aligncenter" width="659" caption="Google Chrome Search - Hit tab to search this site" url="../images/2011/10/google-chrome-search-1.png" alt="Google Chrome Search - Hit tab to search this site" title="Google Chrome Search - Hit tab to search this site" height="31" class="size-full wp-image-6841" %}
+{% caption align="aligncenter" width="659" caption="Google Chrome Search - Hit tab to search this site" url="../images/2011/10/google-chrome-search-1.png" alt="Google Chrome Search - Hit tab to search this site"  height="31" class="size-full wp-image-6841" %}

-{% caption align="aligncenter" width="656" caption="Google Chrome Search - Search with the websites internal search engine" url="../images/2011/10/google-chrome-search-2.png" alt="Google Chrome Search - Search with the websites internal search engine" title="Google Chrome Search - Search with the websites internal search engine" height="30" class="size-full wp-image-6851" %}
+{% caption align="aligncenter" width="656" caption="Google Chrome Search - Search with the websites internal search engine" url="../images/2011/10/google-chrome-search-2.png" alt="Google Chrome Search - Search with the websites internal search engine"  height="30" class="size-full wp-image-6851" %}

 Interestingly the auto discovery only works if the search engine is at the homepage.
 You have to have either an input field of the type `search` or of the type `text` with the name `s`: